Wild recipes: How to make sparkling elderflower wine

 - Biggish glass jars or bottles – make sure they can be sealed airtight

 How to make the thing

 It’s time to make the thing.
-How do you make it?
+How?
 Well, aside from the things above, you will need just under half an hour, and two weeks.
-Set aside that less-than-half-an-hour to fill your bucket with what-will-soon-become-fizzy-perfection, and two weeks (tops) to transform sugared flowery water into sparkling wine.
+Set aside that less-than-half-an-hour to fill your bucket with what-will-soon-become-fizzy-perfection, and two weeks (tops) to transform sugared flowery water into sparkling elderflower wine.

 This is probably what your big plastic bucket will look like.
 It is what mine looked like.